Properties of things can be named in a variety of ways

 PROPERTY-NAMING IN PROFESSIONAL WRITING

-The language for naming properties is quite varied in English.
+The language for naming properties is quite varied in English, and can be confusing as a result.
 Many coursebooks simply present it as a list.
 Here I wish to examine the possibilities in more depth, illustrating their surprising range and variety and suggesting some reasons for choosing one rather than another.
 Readers seeking more Guinlist posts about simple description are referred to 115.
 Surveying Numerical Data, 119.
 BE before a “to” Verb (on functions), 149.
 Saying how Things are Similar and 151.
 Ways of Using Compass Words.

 PROPERTY-NAMING WITH have